linode/docs/docs/guides/development/javascript/using-socket-io/index.md

 ### Setting Up a Server

-This tutorial's example application needs a Socket.IO server as well as a server to host the static files for the chat client.
-One of the most approachable solutions is using the Node.js package for Socket.IO alongside Express JS for hosting the static files.
+This tutorial's example application needs a Socket.IO server, as well as a server to host the static files for the chat client.
+One of the most approachable solutions is using the Node.js package for Socket.IO, alongside Express JS for hosting the static files.

 More options exist for Socket.IO, including a Python implementation, [python-socketio](https://github.com/miguelgrinberg/python-socketio).
 The general approach taken here should be similar regardless of the Socket.IO server implementation.

 To learn more about Express JS, reference our [Express JS Tutorial](/docs/guides/express-js-tutorial/).
-The present tutorial uses a simpler setup, but the Express JS tutorial showcases more of Express's capabilities.
+This guide uses a simpler setup, but the Express JS tutorial showcases more capabilities.

 1. Install the Node Package Manager (NPM).
 Follow the relevant section of our guide on [How to Install and Use the Node Package Manager (NPM) on Linux](/docs/guides/install-and-use-npm-on-linux/#how-to-install-npm).

-1. Create a directory for the example project, this tutorial uses the directory name `socket-example`, and change into it as the working directory.
+1. Create a directory for the example project and change into it as the working directory.
+This tutorial uses the directory name `socket-example`.
 The client-side code gets added to a subdirectory in the next section.

     ```command
     cd ~/